 Note: Be vigilant of the tuning keys you are adjusting.
 Make sure they are the right key for the string you intend on tuning.

 It’s all up to you to choose which method to use.
 In the end, you will get a tuned guitar.
+As you get better at distinguishing notes by ear, you will start to be able to tune by intuition without having to rely on any external sources.

 Don’t forget to leave us your opinion!